Atlas975/Notes/Networking/Network_architecture.md

 > ![[Pasted image 20211029231531.png|500|500]]

 - Data operates on a range of frequencies (bandwidth) regardless of data type.
-- Mediums are categorized by different bandwidths and fall into two categories
-	- **Guided**: wired transmission
-	- **Unguided**: wireless transmission
 ## Network header
 - The starting section of a network packet that contains metadata about the packet, such as source and destination IP addresses, protocol, length, and control flags.
 - The header information is critical in allowing  networking devices to route a packet to its intended destination